 ~Author Unknown (and the story varies – sometimes Santa Claus is the leading man)

 Isn’t that a sweet story?
-I suggest printing it out and gifting it alongside this handmade Christmas spider ornament so your recipient will know why these are so special.
-I have been making and selling these for years and years, so today I’m excited to show you how to make beaded Christmas spiders!
+I suggest printing out the Christmas Spider origin story and gifting it alongside your handmade Christmas spider ornament so your recipient will know why these are so special.
+I have been making and selling these Christmas spider ornaments for years and years, so today I’m excited to show you how to make your very own DIY beaded Christmas spiders!
 I might be biased, but I think I make the prettiest spider tree ornaments!

-The Supplies for Making a Spider Tree Ornament:
+Supplies for Making a Beaded Spider Tree Ornament:

 1. 4 pieces of 24 gauge wire (approx. 8″ long each)